hpc-maths/ponio/ponio/template/tpl_doc_algorithms.rst

 Lawson methods
 --------------

+Lawson methods was initialy propose into :cite:`Lawson:1967`.
 Lawson methods are build to solve a problem with a linear and nonlinear part, to solve exactly the problem when the nonlinear part goes to zero.
 This class of problem can be write as

 .. math::